0riginaln0/football-is-the-worst-sport/docs/Devlog19.04.2025.md

 Oh my...
 That was horrible.
 Globals are bad.
 Lucky me, I have a chance to fix it during splitting it up to server and client.

-But now I have to look deeper into server functions and document all the data it uses from server.
+But now I have to look deeper into server functions and document all the data it uses from the client.
 Because atm there are a lot of calls for lovr.system.wasKeyPressed and e.t.c. in the server-side functions.

 Info that server needs: